 With no local funding the charity relies on fundraising, grants and donations to survive.

-According to Mrs Saucek in the future they want to own their own venue so the charity could operate daily, but at the moment they want to solidify and consolidate what they are currently doing.
+According to Mrs Saucek, in the future they would like to own their own venue so the charity could operate daily, but at the moment they want to solidify and consolidate what they are currently doing.

 Although consolidating the work they have already done is necessary, Mrs Saucek wants to expand the charity’s services.